Three box trucks driving on a motorway at dusk

 Real-time feasibility checks for new jobs

-New orders must be evaluated immediately: is a suitable vehicle available, can pickup happen in time, and is the delivery commitment truly achievable?
+New orders need to be evaluated in very little time: is a suitable vehicle available, can pickup happen in time, and is the promised delivery date truly achievable?

 Dynamic resource steering

-Vehicles, drivers, and carriers have to be reassessed continuously by proximity, capacity, equipment, restrictions, follow-up potential, and backhaul opportunity.
+Vehicles, drivers, and carriers need to be reassessed continuously by proximity, capacity, equipment, restrictions, follow-up potential, and backhaul opportunities.

-Traffic disruptions, waiting times, changed requirements, and delayed handovers have immediate impact and need systematic handling.
+Traffic events, waiting times, changed requirements, or delayed handovers have immediate impact on dispatch and need to be handled systematically.

 Economical evaluation logic

 The decision is not only about route length.
-It must include deadhead approach, waiting time, priority, onward opportunity, repositioning, and protected service level.
+What matters as well are approach distance, empty mileage, waiting time, priority, onward potential, repositioning, and the protected service level.

 White articulated truck driving on a rural road

-One decision framework instead of many isolated logics
+One shared decision framework instead of several isolated logics

-Companies that want to steer this segment efficiently need more than classical routing.
-They need software that can model directness, urgency, individuality, and terminal-free operating logic inside one shared decision model.
+Anyone who wants to steer this segment efficiently needs more than a classical routing solution.
+What is required is software that can model directness, urgency, individuality, and terminal-free network logic inside one shared framework.

 Model directness, urgency, and individuality together

-Our solution captures direct transports, terminal-free network logic, ad hoc characteristics, and time-critical service promises in one shared decision model.
+Our solution models direct transports, terminal-free network logic, ad hoc character, and time-critical service promises inside one shared decision model.

-New orders are validated in real time so dispatch can see right away whether a transport can be executed reliably under current conditions.
+New jobs are validated in real time so dispatch can see right away whether a transport can be executed reliably under current conditions.

 Assign vehicles, drivers, and partners intelligently

-Location, capacity, equipment, restrictions, and follow-up potential feed directly into resource assignment across both own fleet and partner networks.
+Location, capacity, equipment, restrictions, and follow-up potential all feed directly into the allocation of own-fleet and partner-network resources.

-When new jobs, delays, or deviations appear, the software creates robust alternatives and keeps daily dispatch operationally ready.
+When new jobs, delays, or deviations appear, the software produces robust alternatives and keeps dispatch operationally ready during the day.

 Typical scenarios